StephanErb/engineering-notes/content/SWEngineering.md

 * _Spolsky's Law of Leaky Abstractions_
     - [All non-trivial abstractions, to some degree, are leaky](http://www.joelonsoftware.com/articles/LeakyAbstractions.html) (e.g., performance in SQL, reliability in the TCP/IP stack, garbage collection, distributed shared memory (NUMA))
     - Abstractions save us time working, but they don't save us time learning, because when (not if) leaks occure you need to know how to deal with them.

+* _Little's Law_
+    - The average number of things in a system is the product of the average rate of which things leave (or enter) the system and the average time each spends in the system.
+    - Can be used as a formula to compute properties of any queuing system (aka umstellen, einsetzen, freuen)

+* _Gordon Bell_
+    - The cheapest, fastest and most reliable components of a computer system are those that aren't there